Find effective resolutions to digital problems using design thinking

 What topics will you cover?

-- Gain a practical insight into user-centred design (an iterative design process in which designers focus on the users and their needs in each phase of the design process)
+- Gain a practical insight into human-centred design (an iterative design process in which designers focus on the users and their needs in each phase of the design process)

 - Explore the use of design thinking methods

-- Hear from others about how they use user-centred design
+- Hear from others about how they use human-centred design

 - Experiment with design thinking through a series of simple activities